Satisfactory Academic Progress

 - Maintain both a semester and a cumulative grade point average of 2.000.

 A student's need-based financial aid standing follows his or her academic standing as determined by the College's Satisfactory Academic Progress Policy.
-Students who are placed on academic probation by the Committee on Academic Standards will be placed on financial aid probation for the following semester but will remain eligible for federal, state and College need-based student aid.
+Students who are placed on academic probation by the Committee on Academic Standards will be placed on financial aid warning for the following semester but will remain eligible for federal, state and College need-based student aid.
 The Financial Aid Office, in coordination with the Dean of Student's Office notifies students by e-mail and/or letter that they must re-establish satisfactory academic progress by the end of this following semester in order to maintain their need-based aid awards.
 Students who do not re-establish satisfactory academic progress, as determined by the Committee on Academic Standards, by the end of this following semester will lose their need-based financial aid eligibility.

 The Satisfactory Academic Progress policy can be set aside for individual students under certain mitigating circumstances as determined by the Committee of Academic Standards.